-- 2) Amount the universe is reduced by: The initial universe for universe reduction purposes is composed of (i) the ICE BofAML Global Corporate Index, ICE BofA Global High Yield Index, and ICE BofA Emerging Markets Corporate Plus Index (amounting in total to around 2500 issuers for corporate bonds; excluding sovereign and qualsi-sovereign issuers), and (ii) listed European stocks with over 1 billion euro of market capitalisation for the equity part of the portfolio (around 1200 issuers).
-This universe is reduced by a minimum of 25% through the application of the filters described below. - i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Sub-Fund specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation, and thermal coal mining.
+2) Amount the corporate bond universe is reduced by: the investment universe of the Sub-Fund is composed of the ICE BofAML Global Corporate Index, ICE BofA Global High Yield Index, and ICE BofA Emerging Markets Corporate Plus Index.
+This amounts to around 2500 corporate issuers (excluding sovereign and quasi-sovereign issuers).
+This universe is reduced by a minimum of 20% through the application of the filters described below.

+i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.

-Fixed income portfolio positions with an an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
-Companies having a START rating of E (rating from "E" to "A") on environmental, social and governance pillars are excluded of the Sub-Fund's investment universe.
+ii) Sub-Fund specific: Fixed income portfolio positions with an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
+Companies having a START rating of E (rating from "E" to "A") on environmental or social pillars are excluded of the Sub-Fund's investment universe.
 Companies having an overall MSCI rating of "CCC" or "B" (rating from "C" to "AAA") are a priori excluded of the Sub-Fund's investment universe.
 Companies rated "CCC" or "B"on the overall MSCI rating (from "E" to "A") can reintegrate into the Sub-Fund's investment universe if START rating is C or above.